 Melissa L. Watkins, Esq.

-Ms. Watkins’ federal practice focuses on cases before various administrative agencies as well as security clearance cases before the Defense Office of Hearings and Appeals (DOHA), the Department of Defense Central Adjudication Facility (DoD CAF) and other federal agencies involving security clearance matters.
+Ms. Watkins’ federal practice focuses on cases before various administrative agencies as well as security clearance cases before the Defense Office of Hearings and Appeals (DOHA), DCSA Consolidated Adjudications Services (DOD) and other federal agencies involving security clearance matters.
+Ms. Watkins has represented numerous clients before the National Security Agency, the Central Intelligence Agency and other Intelligence Community agencies.

 Prior to joining the firm, Ms. Watkins worked as an attorney advisor for the Board of Veterans’ Appeals, the appellate division of the Department of Veteran’s Affairs.
 During law school, Ms. Watkins worked as a legal intern with the Department of Justice, Bureau of Prisons, providing legal support to DOJ attorneys on a variety of cases involving matters such as correctional law and litigation, civil rights disputes, mental health hearings, and FTCA claims.